pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 <dfn id="def:technology-of-the-scholarly-commons">The Scholarly Commons</dfn>
-is an opportunity to improve the world by drastically improving our practices relating to the production and use of scholarly and scientific knowledge.
+is an opportunity to improve the world by drastically improving our practices relating to scholarly and scientific knowledge.

 </div>